Dual Use Research of Concern

-U.S. Government Policy requires that insitutions conducting DURC have an Internal Review Entity (IRE) to oversee that research to ensure institutional and research compliance with federal policy, regulations, and laws.
-The purpose of the IRE generally is to preserve the benefits of DURC while minimzing the risks of misuse of the knowledge, information, products, or technologies provided by such research.
-The IRE has oversight over research involving the following 15 agents and toxins, Penn State researchers must have IRE approval.
+DURC is overseen by Penn State's Internal Review Entity (IRE).
+The general purpose of the IRE is to preserve the benefits of DURC while minimizing the risks of misuse of the knowledge, information, products, or technologies provided by such research.
+Before receipt of one or more of the following 15 select agents and toxins, Penn State researchers must have IRE approval.
 See Policy RP10 - Dual Use Research of Concern for more details.

 Avian influenza virus (highly pathogenic)Bacillus anthracisBotulinum neurotoxin of any quantityBurkholderia malleiBurkholderia pseudomalleiEbola virusFoot-and-mouth disease virusFrancisella tularensisMarburg virusReconstructed 1918 Influenza virus 'Rinderpest virusToxin-producing strains of Clostridium botulinumVariola major virus Variola minor virusYersinia pestis

-The Office for Research Protections (ORP) is responsible for coordinating DURC reviews and approvals for all University campuses and colleges except for the College of Medicine and for providing DURC training to those University researchers involved in research using one or more of the above listed agents and toxins.
-The Office of Vice Dean for Research is responsible for coordinating DURC reviews and approvals at the College of Medicine.
+The Office for Research Protections (ORP) is responsible for coordinating DURC reviews and approvals for all University campuses and colleges except for the College of Medicine.
+The Office of the Vice Dean for Research is responsible for coordinating DURC reviews and approvals at the College of Medicine.

 ORP staff can help you understand what compliance reviews and approvals are needed for your research.
 For more information on DURC and IRE review, contact us at ORP-Biosafety@psu.edu.